 Though the Exposure Brush tackles the dark areas of the image quite well, it can't do much for the bright spots.
 For example, the TV in the background can't be tackled by the brush alone.
 If you have such areas in your photo, the Healing tool is your best bet.

-It removes the unwanted elements by covering it with patches from the surrounding area.
+It removes the unwanted elements by covering them with patches from the surrounding area.
 This tool has a slight catch, though.
-It can't work properly on images which have lots of colors.
+It can't work properly on images that have lots of colors.

 Touch continuously on the bright spots, until it's almost covered.
 Once done, polish it off with the help of the exposure tool.
 You may choose to keep the background slightly subtle or make it completely black.
 This, again, depends on your preference and on the photo.

 Cool Tip: Magnify the image and use the Healing tool to even the edges between the subject and the background.

 Once you finish touching up the photo, tap on the Tick icon, and save it.
 The resulting image may not be flawless on the first try, but it will do the trick.

 Another way to change and remove the background (see best online background remover tools) from an image in Snapseed is through the Selective tool.
 This tool lets you tweak a particular area by selectively adjusting the brightness, contrast, etc. However, unlike the above process, this would work on images that have a slightly dark background.

 Step 1: First, remove the unnecessary distraction from the photo using the Healing tool.
 Mark small spots so that the patches are even and smooth.

 Step 2: Now, select the Selective tool and touch the background.
 Start from the outer edge.